JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 - ProTV by ArchiTech
 - VideoTXL

 To import above listed Playlists, drag the game object containing their Playlists to this Playlist editor.

+> [!NOTE]
-Beware it is sightly different when you drop it between the left panel and the right: If you dropped on the left, new Playlists will be added; and if you dropped on the right, it will append to current selected Playlist if applicable.
+> Beware it is sightly different when you drop it between the left panel and the right: If you dropped on the left, new Playlists will be added; and if you dropped on the right, it will append to current selected Playlist if applicable.

 ### How to Add a Pickupable Screen?
 This component was [originally created by Yama Buta](https://yamabuta.booth.pm/items/4189997), which is a local-only pickupable screen with scaling feature, and it is rewrited to use with VizVid.